robstarbuck/blog-birds-of-blighty/blog.md

 A week later, it occurred to me that I could quite easily have used html and CSS and output it as a PDF through the __Save as PDF__ functionality in chrome.
 In short web-developer can expand their service with the tools they already know.
 I'd even say they'd be better equipped.

 Keen to explore what could be achieved I set out to create a guide to British birds (Birds of Blighty), that couldn't easily be done in InDesign.
+This post is really just a demonstration of what's possible, you can download the finished result here.

 # Scraping Data with Golang